vladvadean/Polynomial-Calculator/README.md

 ## Results

-The results of all six operations are checked with two sets of tests implemented in the OperationTest class using JUnit, found in the test package: one that should output the correct result and one that should output the wrong result:
+&nbsp;&nbsp;&nbsp;&nbsp;The results of all six operations are checked with two sets of tests implemented in the OperationTest class using JUnit, found in the test package: one that should output the correct result and one that should output the wrong result:

 ![Results](https://github.com/vladvadean/Polynomial-Calculator/assets/126804850/0779f5c9-1d2b-4d03-b0c5-dfbb24a775d8)

 ## Conclusions

-This assignment is a good exercise for implementing a complex GUI and to teach you how to make effective use of your own code.
+&nbsp;&nbsp;&nbsp;&nbsp;This assignment is a good exercise for implementing a complex GUI and to teach you how to make effective use of your own code.
 Although the algorithms used for the operations were not too complicated, they had to cover any exceptions especially for extracting the input and validating it.
 The requirements help the programmer maintain an organized code, that is easy to read and to maintain in case of any future developments or any optimizations.

 ## Bibliography